brollc/autovideofeedback/README.md

 ## How to use
 - Copy your desired video to the `content/` directory and name it `video.mp4`
-- edit the settings in `js/settings.js`
+- Edit the settings in `js/settings.js`
+- Open index.html with a web browser (tested in Google Chrome)